Policy and Procedure Name:

 within the applicable statute of limitations;

-Deny, if sufficient evidence is not submitted to justify allowing the
+if sufficient evidence is not submitted to justify allowing the reconsidered

-If sufficient evidence is not submitted to justify allowing the reconsidered
+evidence is not submitted to justify allowing the reconsidered claim, claims

-claim, claims services staff must deny or dismiss the claim consistent with
+services staff must deny or dismiss the claim consistent with this policy and

-A claim was previously filed for allowance of a broken tibia and an
+claim was previously filed for allowance of a broken tibia and an x-ray report

-x-ray report to support allowance of the claim was requested but not submitted;
+to support allowance of the claim was requested but not submitted; therefore,

 b.
 Six